How to spot a unicorn horn (and other mythical beasts)

 What curled fossils were once believed to be petrified snakes?

-To enter, send your answer with your name, address and telephone number to email@example.com by 30 June 2019.
+To enter, email your answer with your name, address and telephone number by 30 June 2019.